How to resolve conflict in a team: Step-by-step with examples

 Resistance to change

-Many workers might be hesitant to accept proposed or implemented changes – especially if they think it could make their job more complicated or difficult as a result.
-Resistance to changes of any kind can be a common source of conflict; employees will push back against them or argue why they shouldn’t be implemented while others push in the other direction.
+Resistance to changes of any kind can be a common source of conflict; employees will push back against them or argue why they shouldn’t be implemented, while others push in the other direction.

 A lack of communication is another common cause of disagreements since clarity and direction are usually lacking in these cases.
 Whether it’s a lack of communication from leaders or amongst team members, productivity and collaboration might be hindered.

-In cases where there is communication, but the quality is lacking, this can cause frustration about time being used ineffectively.
+In cases where the quality of communication is lacking, this can cause frustration about time being used ineffectively.

 Differences in personality